mokagio/Stream/README.md

 We'll need to make requests to the App.net server.
 To do this I want to use on AFNetworking.
 It's simple, robust and well tested.
 Even if it might seem as an overhead for just a couple of requests, I love the API and it's gonna kickstart my network layer.

 AFNetworking also provides the `AFURLResponseSerialization` protocol that we could use to write a custom serializer from the JSON response to our model objects.
-I am not gonna use this, preffering to write the parsing myself.
+I am not gonna use this, preferring to write the parsing myself.
 This way an eventual _unplug_ of AFNetworking would be simpler.
 This also allows me to _show off_ my approach to testing application logic.

 As my testing framework, or better stack, I'm gonna use [Specta](https://github.com/specta/specta).
 I prefer this to XCTest because of the better syntax it has.